mrsauravsahu/kube-homelab/readme.md

 ## prerequisites

-- A Kubernetes cluster running on the server.
+- Docker and ssh configured on the server.

 ## test bed